A hike to a secluded trailless peak with a unique history and lovely vistas

-From the junction with Devil’s Path, it is just about 1-mile to the bushwhack point up Plattekill Mountain.
-The start of the woods road which will take you a good way up the mountain is across the trail from the Codfish point spur trail.
+The junction with Devil’s Path is just about 1-mile to the bushwhack point up Plattekill Mountain.
+The start of the woods road, which will take you a good way up the mountain, is across the trail from the Codfish point spur trail.
 From the parking area, you’ll have climbed about 800’.

 Bushwhack point to Plattekill Mountain summit

 The unmarked woods road up Plattekill, feeling like a trail, takes you 0.4-miles to a quarry with a framed view of Roundtop and Kaaterskill High Peak.
 Along the way, you’ll pass a nice at-large campsite.
 This campsite would provide quiet in an otherwise busy camping corridor.

 The quarry at the end of the woods road is typical and common in the Catskills.
 The seats you see today are probably made by campers who have known of these spots and not by the men who labored here.
 From the trail, you’ll have climbed about 285’.

 The woods road ends at the quarry, and from here, it’s a bushwhack to the summit.
 At times, it seems that you pick up a faint herd path, but it disappears as fast as it came.
 You’ll trend SW from the quarry toward the summit through generally open forest with ferns.